ANZUK Supply Platoon

 [22] RAOC, “Anzuk Ordnance Depot,” RAOC Gazette, January 1972.

-In the New Zealand context, the provision of Ordnance services can be traced to the 1840s, with the British establishing ordnance stores in New Zealand to support the Imperial Forces stationed in New Zealand.
-As the Imperial presence began to draw down in the 1860s, New Zealand military storekeepers assumed a more significant role, with complete control of New Zealand’s Military storekeeping passing to the Defence Stores Department in 1869.
-In 1917 the New Zealand Army Ordnance Corps was formed as a permanent unit of the New Zealand Military Forces, taking over duties performed formerly by the Defence Stores Department.
+The New Zealand provision of Ordnance services dates back to the 1840s, with British Ordnance Stores established to support the Imperial Forces in New Zealand.
+As the Imperial presence diminished in the 1860s, New Zealand military storekeepers assumed a larger role, and complete control of New Zealand’s Military storekeeping was transferred to the Defence Stores Department in 1869.
+The New Zealand Army Ordnance Corps was formed in 1917, taking over duties performed by the Defence Stores Department, and it maintained the Army during the interbellum and expanded rapidly at the onset of the Second World War.

-The Royal New Zealand Army Ordnance Corps was amalgamated in 1996 with the Royal New Zealand Corps of Transport and the Royal New Zealand Electrical and Mechanical Engineers to form the Royal New Zealand Army Logistic Regiment.
+Following creditable service in the war, King George VI granted the prefix “Royal” on 12 July 1947.
+In 1946, the Territorial component of the Corps merged with the New Zealand Army Ordnance Corps, and in 1996, the Royal New Zealand Army Ordnance Corps was amalgamated with the Royal New Zealand Corps of Transport and the Royal New Zealand Electrical and Mechanical Engineers to form the Royal New Zealand Army Logistic Regiment.

 Copyright © Robert McKie 2017